 Just like with any other job, in resume writing practice makes perfect.
 The longer the writer has been providing their services, the better.
 For instance, our company has been in the resume writing market for 9+ years, and most of our writers have over 3 years of relevant experience.
 In any case, it’s not the best idea to hire the writer who has less than a year of experience, especially if you apply for management or executive role.

 - How much does it cost and what does the cost entail?

 Another important question is the sum of money the resume writer will charge you.
-If you browse the web, you’ll find out that charges vary from $100 to over $1000 per resume, so you can choose the option that suits your budget best.
+If you browse the web, you’ll find out that charges for resume vary from $100 to over $1000 per resume, so you can choose the option that suits your budget best.
 Our writing service’s charges start with $90 only – you can learn more about our prices and deadlines.

 And unfortunately an excessively expensive price doesn’t always imply exceptional quality.
 So, before the writer gets down to business, ask them about the final amount and clarify what is included in this amount – i.e. extras as free e-books, revisions, etc.

 - Where can I see the samples of your writing?

 Samples will help you get the idea of the writer’s tone of voice and how well they marketed other candidates for the job.
 Every reputable writer will provide you the samples of their work upon request.
 If the writer refuses to share their samples, this often means that they either don’t have enough experience or provide low-quality services.

 Some of dishonest resume services won’t write an original resume for you.
 They will use an online template and simply paste your details into it so it could match your experience.
 Needless to say that this approach will bring you zero results.
 That’s why always ask the company if they provide original writing to avoid problems with your resume in the future.

 - How do you plan to collect information for writing my resume?